 I have found that what young people need in the counselling room doesn't vary in some ways to what adults need - a safe, confidential space, an openness to heard without judgement, for me to trust what they say and to be reliable.
 What is different is having knowledge of the tasks of adolescence, the developmental trajectory they are on and an awareness of the context they are living in socially, educationally and digitally.
-I have also found that using more creative tools works well, being a bit more flexible in the session (I have knitted with clients in the past to help them relax) and continuing openness to having a laugh!
+The effects of Climate Change are something felt more by this age group so may be a theme in counselling at times.
+I have found that using more creative tools works well, being a bit more flexible in the session (I have knitted with clients in the past to help them relax) and a continuing openness to having a laugh!
 I am committed to working at the highest ethical standards so stay up to date with Safeguarding developments..

 When counselling young adults and students I find it important to hold an awareness that the task of of identity formation is rarely done and dusted by 18, the sometimes tricky nature of becoming independent and the contradictory messages that we need to achieve/be sorted vs have fun/don't miss out remain a challenge well into our twenties.
 And actually our brains are still incredibly plastic right up until the age of 25 (they stay plastic for life but at a reduced rate) so they are working hard to build, consolidate and prune neural pathways all the way through those years of young adulthood.

 I have worked with many students over the years on a range of issues, some related to student life and some not.
 Issues have included eating disorders, self-harm, family relationships, grief, anxiety/panic, low mood and sexual or gender identity.